Lung Cancer & Occupational Exposure to Asbestos

 — The American Cancer Society

 A lung cancer diagnosis after working in shipyards can be devastating, but help is available.
-Chat with our team if you worked around asbestos and now have lung cancer.
-Pursue financial compensation and justice.
+Contact us to get the support you need for asbestos lung cancer.

-Like shipyard workers, U.S. veterans are also at an increased risk of lung cancer and asbestos-related illnesses.
-All branches of the U.S. military heavily relied on asbestos between the 1930s and the early 1980s.
+Many U.S. veterans are also at an increased risk of lung cancer and asbestos-related illnesses.
+All branches of the U.S. military heavily relied on asbestos between the 1930s and the early 1980s in bases, ships, planes, and vehicles.

 The U.S. Navy used more asbestos than any other military branch.
-Miles of asbestos-containing insulations, pipes, and cables were used throughout its vessels.
-Boilers, turbines, and thousands of gaskets aboard these ships used asbestos too.
+Miles of asbestos-containing insulation, pipe, and cable were used throughout its vessels.
+Thousands of boilers, turbines, and gaskets aboard these ships used asbestos too.

 The highest-risk veterans worked with asbestos as part of their Military Occupational Specialty (MOS).
-The VA lists 50 military jobs where occupational asbestos exposure was “probable” or “highly probable.”
+The VA lists 50 military jobs where occupational exposure to asbestos was “probable” or “highly probable.”

 Our team is standing by to help U.S. veterans and anyone else who’s developed asbestos lung cancer or other related diseases.
-Start the process with a free case review.
+Get a Free Lung Cancer Guide to learn more.

 Secondhand Exposure

-The health risks of occupational asbestos exposure weren’t just limited to workers.
-Asbestos fibers and dust could stick to workers’ hair and clothing.
+The health risks of occupational exposure to asbestos weren’t limited to workers.
+Asbestos fibers could stick to workers’ hair and clothing.
 The workers could then bring the fibers home with them and expose their loved ones.

-For example, Julie developed mesothelioma in her mid-30s due to secondhand asbestos exposure.
-Her father worked as an electrician for 40 years and died of asbestos lung cancer just a year before Julie’s own diagnosis.
+Julie Gundlach developed mesothelioma in her mid-30s due to secondhand asbestos exposure.
+Her father worked as an electrician for 40 years and died of asbestos lung cancer just a year before Julie’s diagnosis.

 “My father would come home from work, and I’d run up and hug him.
 He was covered in dust from a worksite.
-We didn’t know that that included asbestos dust.
-When my mother washed his clothes in the laundry room that doubled as my playroom and shook out the dust, she had no idea she was spreading asbestos fibers throughout our house.”
+We didn’t know that included asbestos dust.”

 — Julie, Mesothelioma Patient